58 DEGREES NORTH

-This trip is going link up some of the most remote breaks in Scotland with nights around the fire in Scotland’s wildest bothies.
+This trip is going link up some of the most remote breaks in Scotland with nights around the fire in Scotland’s most northern bothies.

-A bothy is a remote shelter in areas that civilisation left behind, they are open and free to use and take you right back to the basics - getting out of the harsh Scottish weather and relaxing with a whisky and good friends.
+Bothies are basic shelters in the wilderness of Scotland where modern civilisation is yet to reach.
+They are always open, free to use and take you right back to the basics - getting out of the harsh Scottish weather and relaxing with a whisky and good friends.

-The bothies are maintained by an amazing charity of volunteers and looked protected by a code that ensures visitors treat the facilities with the respect they deserve.
-In a world where most public goods generally suffer from inconsiderate misuse, we’ll explore the significance of a modern stewardship in this land that time left behind...
+The bothies are maintained by an amazing group of volunteers and protected by a code that ensures visitors treat the facilities with the respect they deserve.
+In a time where many public goods suffer from inconsiderate misuse, we’ll explore the significance of a modern stewardship in this land that time left behind...

-This principle will extend to the beaches and reefs where the impact on the ocean is ever apparent, even in this sparsely populated corner of the UK.
-We’ll pay homage to this beautiful yet rugged coastline from Sandwood Bay right up to the Isles of Orkney, hoping to leave a positive impact and leave these beaches and breaks even more beautiful than we found them.
+This principle will extend to the beaches and reefs where, even in this sparsely populated corner of the UK, our impact on the ocean is ever apparent.
+We will pay homage to this beautiful yet rugged coastline from Sandwood Bay right up to the Isles of Orkney.
+We aim to have a positive impact, removing plastics and rubbish, from beaches and breaks that we surf.
+Leaving them even more beautiful than we found them.

 Like the rest of the UK the surf is most consistent in the Scottish winter.
 Above 58 degrees North the days are short and the weather is harsh.
 As British surfers we are happy to surf those blown out onshore days that come too often.
 However, we are always on the hunt to reach the spots where everything is going to align.
 On its day this coast can produce waves that match many of the best in the world.
 The difficult conditions and parameters make surfing this coast even more rewarding.